New Crystal Structures Hide in Plain Sight: A Stress Test for AI-Guided Materials Discovery: Results

-We first performed temperature-dependent susceptibility measurements on a \ce{GdNiSn4} single-crystal with the magnetic field applied along three orientations under zero-field cooled (ZFC), field-cooled cooling (FCC), and field-cooled warming (FCW) conditions (Fig.~\ref{GdniSn4_MvT_RvT}a).
-Two antiferromagnetic-like transitions are observed at $T_{\mathrm{N}}=25.8\,\mathrm{K}$ and $T_{\mathrm{2}}=15.4\,\mathrm{K}$ for all applied field orientations.
-The transitions for both in-plane orientations ($H\parallel a$ and $H\parallel b$) are more pronounced than for the out-of-plane orientation ($H\perp ab$).
-No measurable ZFC--FC irreversibility is observed at $0.1\,\mathrm{T}$.
+A new structure type is most valuable if it also hosts interesting physics.
+Temperature-dependent susceptibility on an oriented \ce{GdNiSn4} single crystal reveals two antiferromagnetic-like transitions, at $T_{\mathrm{N}} = 25.8$~K and $T_2 = 15.4$~K, for all three field orientations, with the in-plane response ($H \parallel a$, $H \parallel b$) sharper than the out-of-plane response~(Fig.~\ref{GdniSn4_MvT_RvT}a).
 There is no observable thermal hysteresis at $T_{\mathrm{N}}$, whereas a small FCC--FCW splitting of $\approx1\,\mathrm{K}$ is observed around $T_{\mathrm{2}}$ for all orientations, consistent with a first-order phase transition.
-A Curie--Weiss fit to high-temperature inverse magnetic susceptibility data (Fig. S\ref{GdniSn4_CW}) yields $\mu_{\mathrm{eff}}=7.93\,\mu_{\mathrm{B}}$, closely matching the $\mathrm{Gd}^{3+}$ free-ion value of $7.94\,\mu_{\mathrm{B}}$\cite{Mugiraneza2022Tutorial:Law}.
-This suggests that Ni is nonmagnetic in \ce{GdNiSn4}.
-This conclusion is consistent with neutron diffraction studies performed on \ce{RNiSn2} (R = Tb, Dy, Ho), \ce{RNi_{x}Sn2} (R = Tb, Dy), and \ce{RNiSn} (R = Pr, Nd, Tb, Dy, Ho) which found that the magnetic moments are localized to the rare-earth sites with no detectable magnetic moments on the Ni sites\cite{Romaka2002MagneticCompounds, Gil2003MagneticCompounds, Beirne2002MagneticNdNiSn, Yakinthos1995TheTbNiSn, Szytula1996MagneticTbRhSn, Yakinthos1994Amplitude-modulatedHoNiSn}.
-In addition, calculations for isoelectronic \ce{PdSn2} show that the Pd $4d$ states are fully occupied and lie below the Fermi level\cite{Lim2024NavigatingClustering}.
-The analogous fully occupied Ni $3d$ states in the \ce{GdNiSn4} Projected Density of States (PDOS) (Fig.~S\ref{fig:SIBandsnDos_EarlyVersion}) further support a magnetically inactive Ni site and indicate that the magnetism of the system is dominated by Gd.
+A Curie--Weiss fit~(Fig.\ref{GdniSn4_CW}) yields $\mu_{\mathrm{eff}}=7.93\,\mu_{\mathrm{B}}$, closely matching the $\mathrm{Gd}^{3+}$ free-ion value of $7.94\,\mu_{\mathrm{B}}$\cite{Mugiraneza2022Tutorial:Law}.
+This suggests that the magnetic response is dominated by localized Gd moments and is consistent with a magnetically inactive Ni site.
+This conclusion is consistent with neutron diffraction studies performed on related \ce{R-Ni-Sn}-based stannides~\cite{Romaka2002MagneticCompounds, Gil2003MagneticCompounds, Beirne2002MagneticNdNiSn, Yakinthos1995TheTbNiSn, Szytula1996MagneticTbRhSn, Yakinthos1994Amplitude-modulatedHoNiSn}.
+The fully occupied Ni $3d$ states in the \ce{GdNiSn4} projected density of states~(Fig.~\ref{fig:SIBandsnDos_EarlyVersion}) further supports this conclusion.
+Resistivity measurements show that \ce{GdNiSn4} is metallic with clear anomalies at both transitions~(Fig.~\ref{GdniSn4_MvT_RvT}b).
+Heat capacity measurements exhibit the same two corresponding anomalies, confirming that the transitions are bulk~(Fig.~\ref{GdniSn4_MvT_RvT}c).